DendraScience/dendra-aggregate-api/README.md

 # Dendra Build API

-A dispatcher service that publishes build requests to a worker queue.
-Used to generate annotation side-effects and aggregate calculations.
+A service for scheduling and dispatching build requests.
+Used to kick-off annotation side-effects and data aggregate calculations.
 Built using [Feathers](https://feathersjs.com).

 ## Instructions